PhilLehmann/media-search-plus/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `wp-media-search.zip` from your computer
+3. Select `media-search-plus.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `wp-media-search.zip`
+1. Download `media-search-plus.zip`
 2. Extract the `media-search` directory to your computer
 3. Upload the `media-search` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard